 Derivative Instruments and Hedging Activities-We account for our derivatives in accordance with FASB ASC 815, Derivatives and Hedging, in which we reflect all derivative instruments at fair value as either assets or liabilities on our Consolidated Balance Sheet.
 For derivative instruments that are designated and qualify as hedging instruments, we record the effective portion of the gain or loss on the hedged instruments as a component of accumulated other comprehensive income or loss.
 Any ineffective portion of a derivative's change in fair value is immediately recognized within net income.
 For derivatives that do not meet the criteria for hedge accounting, changes in fair value are immediately recognized within net income.
-For derivatives that do not meet the criteria for hedge accounting, changes in fair value are immediately recognized within net income.
-For derivatives that do not meet the criteria for hedge accounting, changes in fair value are immediately recognized within net income.
-For derivatives that do not meet the criteria for hedge accounting, changes in fair value are immediately recognized within net income.
 See Note 5 and Note 7.

-Intangible Assets - Intangible assets are presented in the financial statements at cost less accumulated amortization and are amortized using the straight-line method over their estimated useful lives with the exception of the customer list intangible assets related to our Consumer CLEC Business, which were brought over at carry-over basis at the time of the Company's spin-off from Windstream in 2015, and are amortized using the sum-of-the-years'-digits method over their estimated useful lives.
+Intangible Assets-Intangible assets are presented in the financial statements at cost less accumulated amortization and are amortized using the straight-line method over their estimated useful lives with the exception of the customer list intangible assets related to our Consumer CLEC Business, which were brought over at carry-over basis at the time of the Company's spin-off from Windstream in 2015, and are amortized using the sum-of-the-years'-digits method over their estimated useful lives.